 Vanilla flavoring—also called imitation vanilla—is not the same as vanilla extract.
 It's made with synthetic vanillin, which food companies sometimes make from a secretion from the anal glands of beavers. —MedMD

-How to Wean Yourself Off Processed Foods
+How to Wean Yourself Off Junk Foods

 Take pleasure in whole foods.
 Smell the aroma.
 Chew them well.
 Mentally describe and visualize the flavors.
 “Every bite should be like a wine tasting,” says food writer and chef Bruce Weinstein.
 “The more you take away from your food, the more pleasure you’ll feel eating it.”
 Here are some abbreviated suggestions from the book, Real Food Has Curves, co-authored by Weinstein: